hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ### 1. Command line Argument Variables

-Variables applied from the command line with either `-var` or `-var-file` overwrite workspace-specific and variable set variables that have the same key.
+When using a CLI workflow, variables applied to a run with either `-var` or `-var-file` overwrite workspace-specific and variable set variables that have the same key.

-### 2. TF_VAR_ Prefixed Environment Variables
+### 2. Local Environment Variables Prefixed with `TF_VAR_`

-When using a CLI workflow, variables found in the local environment that are prefixed TF_VAR_ followed by the name of a declared variable overwrite workspace-specific, variable set values, and `.auto.tfvars` file values.
+When using a CLI workflow, local environment variables prefixed with `TF_VAR_` (e.g., `TF_VAR_key`) overwrite workspace-specific, variable set, and `.auto.tfvars` file variables that have the same key.

 ### 3. Workspace-Specific Variables